MC 23: The Tale of the Herd and the Dung Beetles

 At first, the dung beetles could not believe their good fortune.

 Once their kind struggled to find enough food, now excrement rained down every day like a clock work monsoon.
 An almost infinite variety of waste arrived every day.
 Completely undigested hay, oats, wheat was now all on the menu.
 Roots and all.
-There was a brown ball for even the fussiest beetle.
+There was a rich brown ball for even the fussiest beetle.
 All they needed to do was keep pooping frass to exchange for the dung.
 Pupae told from the earliest age that “if you don’t shit we all die.
 Keep pooping!”
 There were even schools dedicated to teaching the beetles how to produce the most frass.

 But the younger beetles had no time to complain.
 Cursed to only consume horse dung, found themselves having to process more dung just to survive.
 Unable even to find time to lay their larvae, there were now fewer beetles to produce the frass demanded by the horse in exchange for their dung that grew sour and tasteless.

-The frass eating insects that had once eaten the beetles waste, fly around, pollinate and do other useful frass easting insect activities had all starved.
-Their weight, more than all the King Midas gold, stolen by the same god who, when only a child had stollen Apollo’s horses.
-Now, before Artemis own eyes, he was openly stealling the life from not only the herd but the whole forest.
+The frass eating insects that had once eaten the beetles waste, fly around, pollinate and do other useful frass eating insect activities had all starved.
+The horses unwilling to share even the smallest morsel of frass, guarded it.
+Convinced that their lives depended on having the most frass, there was no frass for the pollinating insects.
+Their weight of what would never be, more than all the King Midas gold.
+Taken by the same god who, when only a child had stollen Apollo’s horses.

 The fields, now bare of all varieties of grass.
 The horses had turned to eating all the flowers.
 “The leaves will be next” she sighed.

-Have you ever considered how the things we buy and the money we buy it with are a bit like poo.
+Doing the business has long been a euphemism or polite way to avoid being too explicit about the urge to use the more apt, restless room.
+But have you ever considered how the things we buy and the money we buy it with are a bit like poo.

 I suspect not.